getflourish/Sketch-Export-Text-Styles/Readme.md

 Sketch will then ask you for a export location.
 Choose it, you then also need to authorize Sketch to write to that location once.

-Sketch will also ask you for a base font size.
+You can also make use of "rem" by entering a base font size.
 That way, font sizes can be specified in `rem` if you like.
 To do so, you need to change the setting from `false` to `true`:

 `com.getflourish.css.formatOptions.useRelativeFontSize = true;`